CarlB-dev/f5ihealth_masterclass/hiui-amazingtoolsinuncommonplaces.md

 Similar to command groups, but with a couple differences.
 Specifically, the Graph groups you create will only follow qkviews from devices that have the same version number.

-This feature allows you to stack rrd and other data sets in a manner that can help you understand causation and correlation.
+This feature allows you to stack rrd and Predefined Interactive data sets in a manner that can help you understand causation and correlation.

-## <a name=securitygeneral></a> Security Overview --> General Tab

-some content 5

-## <a name=securityperf></a> Security Overview --> Performance Tab

-some content 6
+The predefined interactive graphs allow you to zoom in on the data and filter out some of the data series within the graph itself.
+Below are some of the predefined interactive graphs you should get familiar with:

+- **TM Stat - Top 10 Virtual Servers - Client-side Bits In**
+- **TM Stat - Top 10 Virtual Servers - Client-side Bits Out**
+- **RRD - Throughput- Bits**
+- **RRD - Plane CPU Usage**
+- **RRD - Active Connections Client/Server**
+- **RRD - Blade 0 CPU Usage By Core**
+- **RRD - SSL Transactions**